 Some Resources on Racism and Justice

-The conversation of racism and justice is one we want to enter into as a church body.
-In light of Pastor Steve’s sermon this past Sunday on Galatians 3:23-29, we’ve compiled a set of resources to help us all learn more about the topics of racism and justice.
+The conversation of racism and justice is one we want to enter into as a church body, so we’ve compiled a set of resources to help us all learn more about the topics of racism and justice.
 While there are many more resources we could share, these things to watch, things to read, and things to do are a great starting point.